2013 Bond Market Performance: The Year in Review

 The 2013 Timeline

-Although 2013 will be remembered as a difficult year for the bond market, the first four months of the year were relatively benign.
+Although 2013 is remembered as a difficult year for the bond market, the first four months of the year were relatively benign.
 Even as warnings about the looming downturn in bonds continued to permeate the financial press, bonds remained supported by accommodative U.S. Federal Reserve policy, strong investor demand, and the combination of low inflation and slow growth.

 As of April 30, investment-grade bonds were in positive territory with a gain of just under 1%.